 Nursery volunteer days are open to all members of the public and are held every Tuesday & Wednesday from 9am-12pm during the daylight saving period and 1pm-4pm otherwise.

 These volunteer sessions teach propagation/cultivation techniques, leading on to planting and nurturing of the young plants in the wild and is guided by our Nursery Manager.
-We provide Venus coffee, tea and snacks for all our volunteers and you also get the chance to soak in the views on our newly-built deck.
+We provide Venus coffee, tea and snacks for all our volunteers and you also get the chance to soak in the views on our deck.

 Nursery visits for groups are also available, just ask.

 From Waterfall Creek

 From the Wānaka - Mt Aspiring Rd, turn into Ruby Island Rd.
 You can park at the Waterfall Creek if you arrived by car.

 Head back towards Wānaka along Roys Bay West on the Glendhu Bay Track.
 At the far end of the QEII Convenant Kānuka Area, go over the stile and follow signs up to the nursery.